← Back to Blog

 Boards use euphemisms, not lawsuit names.
 Watch for executive session, attorney correspondence, legal reserves, and D&O claims across consecutive months.

 State open-meeting statutes (Fla.
-Stat. §718.112(2)(c), Cal.
+Stat. §718.112(2)(c)5.a, Cal.
 Civ.
 Code §4935(a), Tex.
 Prop.
 Code §209.0051(c)) authorize boards to adjourn into executive session to discuss pending or threatened litigation with legal counsel.
 The minutes that document those sessions almost always strip the substance and leave only procedural language.
 Our meeting minutes analyzer flags the cadence patterns below across a full year of board minutes in one pass.
 The signal patterns to watch for:

-- "Entered executive session" with no topic disclosed, or with the cited reason "pending or threatened litigation" or "consultation with legal counsel."
+• "Entered executive session" with no topic disclosed, or with the cited reason "pending or threatened litigation" or "consultation with legal counsel."

-- "Attorney correspondence," "counsel's letter," "litigation update," or "matter referred to counsel" in the agenda or treasurer's report.
+• "Attorney correspondence," "counsel's letter," "litigation update," or "matter referred to counsel" in the agenda or treasurer's report.

-- "Pending matter," "the matter previously discussed," or "the [unit/vendor] situation" recurring across consecutive months without any resolution language.
+• "Pending matter," "the matter previously discussed," or "the [unit/vendor] situation" recurring across consecutive months without any resolution language.

-- Financial-statement lines for "legal reserves," "litigation reserve," or "special legal assessment," or a sudden spike in the "professional fees, legal" budget line.
+• Financial-statement lines for "legal reserves," "litigation reserve," or "special legal assessment," or a sudden spike in the "professional fees, legal" budget line.

-- Insurance discussion referencing a D&O claim, D&O renewal denial, or a carrier reservation-of-rights letter.
+• Insurance discussion referencing a D&O claim, D&O renewal denial, or a carrier reservation-of-rights letter.
 These typically precede the formal litigation by 60-180 days.

-- Recurring "no comment" from the board on a specific topic that comes up in member-comment portions of multiple meetings.
+• Recurring "no comment" from the board on a specific topic that comes up in member-comment portions of multiple meetings.

 The cadence rule of thumb: if "executive session" appears in three or more consecutive months' minutes with the same vague subject, treat as active litigation until proven otherwise.
 For the broader anatomy of meeting-minutes red flags, the GoverningDocs guide on red flags in HOA meeting minutes and the pattern catalog at five patterns that predict your next special assessment cover the adjacent signal classes around deferred maintenance and reserve transfers.